 Nagamachi is a former samurai district located at the base of ruined Kanazawa Castle.
 Samurais and their families resided in this area, and their houses, old gates, water canals, and earthen walls still survive today.

 Nomura-ke, one of the houses of the wealthy samurais, has been restored to exhibit the artifacts and daily lives of the people at that time.

-Perhaps the most intact of only a few former samurai districts in Japan is the Kakunodate, a well-preserved place that showcases samurai housing layout and architecture.
+Perhaps the most intact of only a few former samurai districts in Japan is the Kakunodate, a well-preserved place that showcases the typical samurai housing layout and architecture.

-At Kakunodate, the street are wide and lined with cherry blossom trees, favorite spots of the Japanese people for holding their annual and customary hanami parties during spring.
+At Kakunodate, the streets are wide and lined with cherry blossom trees.
+No doubt that these are favorite spots for Japanese people to hold their annual and customary hanami parties during spring.

 7. Tsumago, Kiso Valley

 The most well-preserved former post town in Japan is Tsumago in Kiso Valley, which lies on the ancient Nakasendo route from the ancient capital Kyoto to modern-day Tokyo.
 A visit to this enticing post town will give visitors a feel of the Edo era.

 The long-standing Honjin and Wakihonjin are well-preserved and carefully maintained.
 They served as lodging for government officials passing through the old Nakasendo route.
 Moreover, the aged office where horses and even aides could be rented by the travelers of the past is being well kept in Tsumago.

 Minshuku and ryokan also abound in the area.
 These are traditional Japanese-style lodging aimed at travelers.